 The Texas Higher Education Coordinating Board representative is Rex Peebles, Ph.D., assistant commissioner of P-16 Initiatives.

 Texas Education Agency Representative

-The Texas Education Agency representative is Michael Berry, deputy commissioner of Policy and Programs.
+The Texas Education Agency representative is Martin Winchester, deputy commissioner of Educator Support.